pumbaasdad/system-restore/roles/print-server/README.md

 These steps only need to be run once.
 If the system is being restored from scratch, the previous values of the environment variables may be used.

+# Required Variables

+ * usb_printer_vendor: Vendor code of the USB printer
+ * usb_printer_product: Product code of the USB printer
+ * usb_printer_serial: Serial number of the USB printer

+ The values of these variables can be found the `udevadm info` command.